 1. The Suffering (Dukkha)

-Dukkha is related to all things considered to be unpleasant and painful, and which cause physical or mental pain, dissatisfaction, stress, or other negative feelings.
+Dukkha is related to all things considered to be unpleasant and painful, which cause physical or mental pain, dissatisfaction, stress, or other negative feelings.
 This truth also encompasses the strong desire of people to obtain something unobtainable.

 According to many, Dukkha can be caused by happiness and suffering.
 An example of Dukkha that comes from happiness is a person who obtains a promotion at his job, only to find that the company is in bankruptcy and he will be unemployed soon, causing him to feel frustrated and angry.